Suprada-2002/springboot-skeleton/mvc-notes/CollectionFramework/Array.md

 float[] = new float[2];
 ```
 2. Objects
-- can include any child class of Object.
+- Pure object can hold either the declare type or child class type/sub type.
 ```
 Object[] obj = new Object[5];
 obj[0] = new Object();